 Transactions in currencies other than AED (foreign currencies) are recorded at the rates of exchange prevailing at the dates of the transactions.
 At the end of each reporting period, monetary items denominated in foreign currencies are retranslated at the rates prevailing at the end of reporting period.
-Non-monetary items carried at fair value that are denominated in foreign currencies are retranslated at the rates prevailing at the and of reporting period.
 Non-monetary items carried at fair value that are denominated in foreign currencies are retranslated at the rates prevailing at the date when the fair value was determined.
 Non-monetary items that are measured in terms of historical cost in a foreign currency are not retranslated.